DAVID COBLEY: All By Himself

 - Beautifully illustrated critique of one of the UK’s leading portrait and figure painters, with a foreword by Peter Brown NEAC

-- Accompanying exhibition at the Mall Galleries, London and David Simon Contemporary, Bath
+- Accompanying exhibition at the Mall Galleries, London and Abbey Hotel, Bath

 David Cobley RP NEAC is perhaps most celebrated as a professional portrait painter, counting among his sitters royalty and a host of well-known, distinguished public figures from many walks of life.
 Portrait painting, however, is only one aspect of his work, and this insightful book sets the record straight.